 Iterative Leading Line Design Cycle

+Luminous intensity calculations

 Detailed information on the luminous intensity calculations needed for the design of leading lights can be found in IALA Guideline G1148 Determination of Required Luminous Intensity for Marine Signal Lights [3].
-Based on this guideline the following parameters must be determined in the calculation of leading lights
+Based on this guideline the following parameters must be determined in the calculation of leading lights.